What is hydrocephalus?

 A healthcare provider may first spot this condition in your baby during an ultrasound in pregnancy.
 In many cases, hydrocephalus doesn't develop until the third trimester of the pregnancy.
 Ultrasounds done earlier in pregnancy may not show this condition.

 Your child may be diagnosed with this condition after birth.
-Your child’s healthcare provider will give your child an exam.
-The healthcare provider will ask you about your child’s prenatal, birth, and family history.
-If your baby is older, your child’s healthcare provider may ask if he or she is meeting milestones.
+Your child’s healthcare provider will examine your child and ask you about your child’s prenatal, birth, and family history.
+If your baby is older, your child’s provider may ask if he or she is meeting milestones.
 Children with this condition may be likely to have developmental delays.
 If your child has a delay, his or her healthcare provider may check for underlying problems.